Ethorbit/nzc-docker/README.md

 `make args='down' cmd`

 Pass -v after down to also remove the volumes (which will erase all persistent data).

+### Entire file(s)
+This project organizes containers in individual files for better readability.
+The Makefile targets all files by default, but you can override that and specify individual files if needed.
+Keep in mind that some files rely on others, but an error message should appear indicating what other files you may need to include.

+* `nofiles=1 make args='-f "./compose/file name.yml" down' cmd`
+* `nofiles=1 make args='-f "./compose/file name.yml" up --build' cmd`

+### A single service
+* `docker container ps`
+* `make args='stop name' cmd`
+* `make args='rm -f name' cmd`
+* `make args='up name' cmd`

 ## Maintenance
 Because this project consists of many different containers, it is not feasible to take all the containers offline every time you need to make changes.
 It is also not appropriate to re-create individual containers as some have dependency services.
 You should re-create entire files instead of individual containers, this will ensure things like file permissions are set and configuration files are generated from templates when needed.